Girsanov's formula for G-Brownian motion: Main result

 We remark that the uniform nondegeneracy of $\Theta$ is also assumed in \cite{Xu;10}.

 We prove \tref{GGir,thm} in the next subsection.
 Before we proceed to the proof, there are several things we must verify.
-The first thing is that the right-hand side of \eqref{hatE} is well-defined, and that the functional $\hat{\E}$ defined by \eqref{hatE} is indeed a sublinear expectation.
-Those are immediate from the assumption that $D$ is a symmetric $G$-martingale.
-The second is that $\{ \hat{B}_t ; 0 \lqs t \lqs T \}$ is a stochastic process on $(\Omega , \hat{\calH} , \hat{\E})$, which we will check in the next lemma.
+The first thing is the well-definedness of the right-hand side of \eqref{hatE}, which is immediate from \tref{chara} since $D_T$ is in $\calL^1_G ( \Omega )$ by assumption and $X$ is a bounded element of $\calL^1_G ( \Omega )$.
+The second is that the functional $\hat{\E}$ defined by \eqref{hatE} is indeed a sublinear expectation.
+As the assumption on $D$ also yields $\E [ D_T ] = - \E [ -D_T ] =1$, this functional possesses the property (ii) in \dref{slinear,def}.
+The other three properties follow readily from the definition.
+The last thing to be verified prior to the proof of \tref{GGir,thm} is that $\{ \hat{B}_t ; 0 \le t \le T \}$ is a stochastic process on $(\Omega , \hat{\calH} , \hat{\E})$, which we will check in the next lemma.
 For a fixed $\theta \in \cA$, set

 Note that, by \tref{chara}, we have

 for all $X \in \hat{C}_{b,Lip} (\Omega)$.

 \begin{lem} For all $t \in [0,T]$, we have $\hat{B}_t \in \hat{\calH}^d$.
 Therefore $\hat{B}$ is a stochastic process on $(\Omega , \hat{\calH} , \hat{\E})$. \end{lem}